wzheng10/Web-Dev-2021/27 Async JS/notes.md

 Async
     -will always return a promise

-    -if the function return sa value, the promise will be resolved with that value
+    -if the function returns a value, the promise will be resolved with that value

     -if the function throws an exception, the promise will be rejected